atomic-ustadh/Lesson-Plan/README.md

 - Edit or add lesson plans in the pages directory.

 ## Technologies Used
-HTML5
+- HTML5
-CSS3 (Tailwind CSS)
+- CSS3 (Tailwind CSS)
-JavaScript
+- JavaScript

 ## Author
 AtomicUstadh

 ## License
 MIT

-You can copy and paste this into your README.md.
-If you want me to update the file for you, let me know!